AndresMpa/mu-vim/README.md

 # My nvim configuration

 > Tip #1
-> I really like web dev so this configuration is focus on that stuff anyway everything have been well documented so you can take it just a model if you want to make your own config check about ["CoC"](https://github.com/neoclide/coc.nvim) if want to add more languages support
+> I really like web dev so this configuration is focus on that stuff anyway, everything have been well documented, so you can take it just a model, if you want to make your own config check about ["CoC"](https://github.com/neoclide/coc.nvim) if want to add more languages support

 > Tip #2
 > You can use my init.vim file in a .vimrc file if you want, almost everything works, but it may be necessary to change or replace a couple of things